This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 where id = {id};

-Creating flow when the destination is a relational database
+Create Flow when the destination is a relational database

-button and type in to database
+, and type in to database

 .
-Select one of the available flows types and add one or multiple source-to-destination transformations.
+Select one of the available Flows types and add one or multiple source-to-destination transformations.

 Available transformations when the destination is a relational database